markstringer-dti/markstringer-dti.github.io/dti.md

 Here's another way of saying "Humph, fine."

-Imagine tha there are a group of performers on stage for an improvised scene.
-Often to start a scene,  the actors will ask for a suggestiong from the audience.
+Imagine that there are a group of performers on stage for an improvised scene.
+Often to start a scene,  the actors will ask for a suggestion from the audience.
 Someone in the audience suggests "The deck of a tall sailing ship."

 Here's what might happen.